-When first-time historical fiction author Douglas Grant needed promotional art to coincide with the release of his novel, Preemptive, we brainstormed themes and visual cues present in the book that would translate well into a large-format illustrated poster and supporting art.
+When author Douglas Grant needed promotional materials to coincide with the release of his novel we brainstormed themes and visual cues present in the book that would translate well into a large-format illustrated poster

-Working closely with the author and drawing inspiration from the story’s contrasting cultural backdrops, I incorporated visual elements from the story’s suspenseful plot, expansive world and opposing cultures into the final illustrated promotional poster for the book, fictional propaganda posters and character art.
+Working closely with the author and drawing inspiration from the story’s contrasting cultural backdrops, I incorporated visual elements from the story’s suspenseful plot, expansive world and opposing cultures into the final promotional poster.

 Set in the sunny lands of southern California during the real-estate boom of the 2000’s and filled with characters both tame and unsavory, Imaginary Lines quickly goes from a tale of success and riches to one of kidnapping, tragedy and despair.
 Playing up on these powerful themes I designed a book cover that succeeds in conveying the harshness of the novels plot and the despair faced by its characters as they struggle against all odds to regain their former lives and selves.

-I worked with Rayya to specifically create original illustrations based on several of her main heroine Doro Campbell’s favorite musicians and artists.
+For example, I worked with Rayya to specifically create original illustrations based on the book’s main heroine, Doro Campbell’s, favorite musicians and artists.
 These included interpretations of classic albums by Nirvana, the Red Hot Chili Peppers, Pink Floyd and David Bowie, all featuring Doro’s “mascot” – her Pomeranian dog Killer – and pop-art versions of the dog as well.